AndrewJBateman/freeCodeCamp/README.md

 # Javascript Front End Certification

-Contains my code created to meet challenges in the JavaScript Full Stack Web Development Program at Free Code Camp.
+* Contains my code created to meet challenges in the JavaScript Full Stack Web Development Program at Free Code Camp.

+* Array methods used: filter, concat, includes, Math.min, Math.max, reverse, shift

+* String methods used: replace

 **\* Note: to open web links in a new window use: _ctrl+click on link_**